Flag of France: Symbolism

-In the aftermath of the November 2015 Paris attacks, many famous landmarks and stadiums were illuminated in the flag colours to honour the victims.
+In the aftermath of the November 2015 Paris attacks, many famous landmarks and stadiums around the world were illuminated in the flag colours to honour the victims.

 History

 Kingdom of France

 During the early Middle Ages, the oriflamme, the flag of Saint Denis, was used—red, with two, three, or five spikes.
 Originally, it was the royal banner under the Capetians.
 It was stored in Saint-Denis abbey, where it was taken when war broke out.
 French kings went forth into battle preceded either by Saint Martin's red cape, which was supposed to protect the monarch, or by the red banner of Saint Denis.

 Later during the Middle Ages, these colours came to be associated with the reigning house of France.
 In 1328, the coat-of-arms of the House of Valois was blue with gold fleurs-de-lis bordered in red.
 From this time on, the kings of France were represented in vignettes and manuscripts wearing a red gown under a blue coat decorated with gold fleurs-de-lis.
+Charles V of France changed the design from an all-over scattering of fleurs-de-lis to a group of three in about 1376; these two coats are known in heraldic terminology as France Ancient and France Modern, respectively.

 During the Hundred Years' War, England was recognised by a red cross; Burgundy, a red saltire; and France, a white cross.
 This cross could figure either on a blue or a red field.
 The blue field eventually became the common standard for French armies.
 The French regiments were later assigned the white cross as standard, with their proper colours in the cantons.
-The French flag of a white cross on a blue field is still seen on some flags derived from it, such as those of Quebec and Martinique.
+The French flag of a white cross on a blue field is still seen on some flags derived from it, such as that of Quebec.

 The flag of Joan of Arc during the Hundred Years' War is described in her own words, "I had a banner of which the field was sprinkled with lilies; the world was painted there, with an angel at each side; it was white of the white cloth called 'boccassin'; there was written above it, I believe, 'JHESUS MARIA'; it was fringed with silk."
 Joan's standard led to the prominent use of white on later French flags.